Point72/csp/docs/wiki/get-started/Installation.md

 ## Pre-requisites

-On most machines, you need Python >=3.8 on your machine to install csp.
+You need Python >=3.8 on your machine to install csp.
-On ARM MacOS, you need Python >=3.10  to install csp.

 ## Install with `pip`

-> \[!WARNING\]
-> Currently, only supported on MacOS and Linux

 ```bash
 pip install csp